 The TDA 4.5 funding is allocated on the estimated Sales Tax Revenues for Fresno County and approved by the Fresno Council of Governments.
-In the upcoming fiscal period, 2017/2018, the TDA 4.5 funds remained nearly unchanged from 2016/2017.
-Urban remained nearly unchanged with a very slight decrease of 1/10 of a percent.
-Rural TDA 4.5 funds increased by 1%.
+In the upcoming fiscal period, 2018/2019, the TDA 4.5 funds increased slightly from 2017/2018.
+Urban TDA 4.5 funds and Rural TDA 4.5 funds both increased by 2.5 percent.
 The CTSA applies for the FTA 5310 vehicle grant each year.
-In the 2015/2016 FTA grant cycle Fresno EOC has applied for six (6) vehicle replacements.
-This award is pending approval by the Fresno Council of Governments.
+In the 2016/2017 FTA grant cycle Fresno EOC has applied for six (6) vehicle replacements.
+This award is still pending approval by the Federal Transit Administration.